GenomiqueENS/toullig/README.md

     -seedMismatchesTrimmomatic (default:17 )                # The number base of mismatchs maximun for Trimmomatic -palindromeClipThresholdTrimmomatic (default: 30)       # The threshold of palindrome clip for Trimmomatic -simpleClipThreshold (default: 7)                       # The threshold of simple clip for Trimmomatic

-    #Options Post-Process

-    -minlen (default : 100)                                 # The threshold of minimum length to write trimmed fastq

     #Arguments